 Financial Aid & Scholarship Services

-University Financial Aid and Scholarship Services administers a broad spectrum of loans, grants, scholarships and work-study funding in an attempt to meet the financial need of the university’s students.
+University Financial Aid and Scholarship Services administers a broad spectrum of grants, scholarships, work-study funds, and loans in an attempt to meet the financial need of the university’s students.

 University Financial Aid and Scholarship Services awards financial aid to students according to their individual calculated need.
-Parents of students are expected to contribute to their child’s education according to their ability, taking into account their income, assets, number of dependents and other relevant information.
-Students themselves are expected to contribute from their own assets and earnings, including appropriate borrowing against future income.
-All information provided to University Financial Aid and Scholarship Services is regarded as confidential.
+Student need can be determined by expected family contribution and college costs.
+All information provided to the University Financial Aid and Scholarship Services is regarded as confidential.

 Students applying for financial aid must complete a Free Application for Federal Student Aid (FAFSA) designed to determine, in accordance with state and federal guidelines, the difference between what the student and/or family is expected to contribute and the cost of attending any campus within the NMSU System.
 Among the factors that determine the family’s Expected Family Contribution (EFC) are:

-- Annual adjusted gross income based on year tax return as reported to the Internal Revenue Service;
+- Annual-adjusted gross income based on your/your parents tax return as reported to the Internal Revenue Service (IRS);

 - Savings, stocks, and/or bonds;